evanx/redex/README.md

 Differences:
 - Nginx is mature, powerful, stable and performant
+- Redix leverages ExpressJS
-- Redix is half-baked and buggy
+- Redix itself is pre-alpha i.e. not ready for production
 - Nginx is scriptable using Lua
 - Redix is extensible using JavaScript
 - Redix does not yet support HTTPS and many other features of Nginx